jfharris67/Group-4-Final-Project/README.md

 *Create a rough outline of your visualization dashboard

 1. Kennan Foust will create a visualization dashboard outline using Tableau
+2. Group will review, provide feedback and make edits.

 ### Tableau Visualization Mockup below:
 ![finalpapertableaumockup](https://user-images.githubusercontent.com/114943747/235814970-3c0ee883-eacf-4b7a-b101-4a70bd890924.jpg)